opensearch-project/opensearch-net/docs/design/model-codegen-generalization.md

 **Exit criteria:** Schema declaration order does not affect generated output, no duplicate type is emitted, and every generated model has a path from a root.

-### Phase 5 -- Ingest processor migration
+### Phase 5 -- Ingest processor classification (infrastructure only)

 1. Classify `ProcessorContainer` as `FlatWrapperKey` using `minProperties: 1` and `maxProperties: 1`.
-2. Reuse the union renderer to generate processor interfaces, variants, formatters, and fluent descriptors.
+2. Implement generic `UnionRenderingPolicy` infrastructure and policy-aware template (`PolicyWrapperKeyUnion.cshtml`).
-3. Add `IngestModelOverrides` containing only C# policy.
+3. Add `IngestModelOverrides` containing C# policy for structural classification.
-4. Remove hand-written processor artifacts replaced by generated output while retaining genuine behavioral base classes such as `InferenceProcessorBase`.

-**Exit criteria:** Adding a processor to the spec and regenerating creates its model, formatter branch, and fluent descriptor method without C# generator changes.
+4. **Suppress union code generation** for `ProcessorContainer` via `SuppressedUnionSchemaIds`.
+The handwritten `ProcessorFormatter.cs`, `ProcessorsDescriptor.cs`, and all per-processor types in `src/OpenSearch.Client/Ingest/Processors/` remain authoritative and are NOT replaced by generated output.
+5. Exclude the suppressed union from generation roots, so neither `ProcessorContainer` nor dependent processor models/enums are emitted.

+**Invariant:** Running production codegen does NOT delete, overwrite, or conflict with handwritten ingest files.
+The generic machinery is additive.

+**Exit criteria:** Union infrastructure is tested generically (via helper test plugins); production Ingest generation emits no replacement code; handwritten processors are preserved.

 ### Phase 6 -- Specification normalization